once-ui-system/magic-portfolio/README.md

 - Set up password protection for URLs

 ## **Localization**
-- A localized version of Magic Portfolio is available with the next-intl library
+- A localised version of Magic Portfolio is available with the next-intl library
-- To use localization, switch to the 'i18n' branch
+- To use localisation, switch to the 'i18n' branch

 # **Authors**